ndd21/PHYS281/docs/demo-flow-control.md

     such as lists, dictionaries or tuples, or strings, an empty array will evaluate as `False` while an array containing any number of values will evaluate as `True`.

-The `is` keyword can be used to test if two variables have the same value and are also of the same
+The `is` @(keyword) can be used to test if two variables have the same value and are also of the same type:
-type:

 ```python
 x = 2     # integer value